 - 3.1.
-Members who are eligible for Physical Therapy through the public school system (SHARS), may only receive additional therapy if medical necessity criteria are met as outlined in this guideline. - 3.1.1.
-Services provided to a member on school premises are only permitted when delivered before or after school hours.
+Members who are eligible for Physical Therapy through the public school system (SHARS), may receive additional therapy if medical necessity criteria are met as outlined in this guideline. - 3.1.1.
+Services provided to a member on school premises are only permitted when delivered before or after school hours. - 4.
+Physical Therapists in the Comprehensive Care Program are eligible to provide telehealth services as written in the current Texas Medicaid Provider Procedures Manual, Telecommunication Services Handbook. - 4.1.
+Physical therapy may be delivered in-person or via telehealth with the following exclusions: - 4.1.1.
+Synchronous telephone (audio-only) technology is excluded from coverage - 4.1.2.
+Procedure codes required to be provided in-person will be referenced from Texas Medicaid Provider Procedures Manual, Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook, Telehealth Exclusions

-4. Acute Therapy Services
+5. Acute Therapy Services

-- 4.1.
-Acute therapy evaluation do not require prior authorization when provided by an innetwork provider. - 4.2.
-Requests for acute physical therapy will require documentation from the prescribing provider that a visit for the acute injury or acute exacerbation of the medical condition requiring therapy has occurred within the last 90 days for members over age 21 only. - 4.2.1.
-After two 60 day authorized periods, any continued requests for therapy services must be considered under the chronic therapy sections of this guideline. - 4.2.2.
+- 5.1.
+Acute therapy evaluations do not require prior authorization when provided by an innetwork provider. - 5.2.
+Requests for acute physical therapy for members over age 21 will require documentation from the prescribing provider that a visit for the acute injury or acute exacerbation of the medical condition requiring therapy has occurred within the last 90 days.
+The documentation must show the nature of the member's injury or symptoms and when the injury occurred or the exacerbation of symptoms started.

+- 5.2.1.
+After two 60 day authorized periods, any continued requests for therapy services must be considered under the chronic therapy sections of this guideline. - 5.2.2.
 Out-of-Network acute physical therapy services will also need to comply with TCHP Out of Network Services Guidelines

-5. Chronic Therapy Services
+6. Chronic Therapy Services

-- 5.1.
-Initial chronic therapy evaluations - 5.1.1.
-Initial chronic therapy evaluations do not require prior authorization when provided by an in-network provider however the therapy provider is responsible for

-- maintaining the following documentation in the member record, which must be made available when requested: - 5.1.1.1.
-A signed and dated prescribing provider's order for the evaluation - 5.1.1.2.
-Clinical documentation that identifies and supports the medical need for the therapy evaluation - 5.1.2.
-Out of Network chronic therapy evaluations require submission of: - 5.1.2.1.
-Signed physician order requesting a therapy evaluation, dated within 60 days prior to the therapy evaluation date - 5.1.2.1.1.
-Clear documentation of the medical necessity of the requested evaluation this may include: - 5.1.2.1.1.1.
-Copy of a physician/physician extender visit note that identifies a need for evaluation Or, - 5.1.2.1.2 Letter of Medical Necessity signed by the ordering physician that identifies the medical need of the therapy evaluation
+- 6.1.
+Initial chronic therapy evaluations - 6.1.1.
+Initial chronic therapy evaluations do not require prior authorization when provided by an in-network provider however the therapy provider is responsible for maintaining the following documentation in the member record, which must be made available when requested: - A signed and dated prescribing provider's order for the evaluation - Clinical documentation that identifies and supports the medical need for the therapy evaluation - 6.1.2.
+Out of Network chronic therapy evaluations require submission of: - 6.1.2.1.
+Signed order from an in-network practitioner requesting a therapy evaluation, dated within 60 days prior to the therapy evaluation date - 6.1.2.1.1.
+Clear documentation of the medical necessity of the requested evaluation this may include: - Copy of a physician/physician extender visit note that identifies a need for out of network evaluation Or, - Letter of medical necessity signed by the ordering physician that identifies the medical need of the out-of-network therapy evaluation

-5.2.
+6.2.
 Initial Treatment